 The following is my detailed review of a pre-production Zacuto Gratical HD EVF unit.
 The production version of Gratical HD began shipping this month to pre-order customers.

 The Gratical HD EVF has really surprised me.
 Given its price point, I was a little skeptical that this tool would make sense for me.
-It’s difficult to justify investing $3000 or more into a small screen that only you get to see.
+It’s difficult to justify investing a few thousand dollars into a small screen that only you get to see.
 But after shooting with it for a few days, it totally won me over.

 It’s built like a tank, with the sharpest image I’ve seen in an EVF.
 The toolset is extensive, there is literally nothing else on the market that offers more features.
 I do have some issues and annoyances with some of the choices that Zacuto made, and a lot of the features were beta in my pre-production unit firmware.
 But even with my complaints and the not-yet-enabled features, I was impressed enough with this pre-production loaner unit to put my money where my mouth is – I recently ordered my own Gratical HD, and will take shipment of it this month.
 Read on to find out what I learned while using this powerful new electronic viewfinder…